Search

 -

-1. Access Canvas (canvas.jhu.edu)
+1. Access Canvas (canvas.jhu.edu).

-2. Click JHU Login
+2. Select JHU Login.

-3. Continue through the JHU Single Sign On process, logging in with your JHED ID
+3. Continue through the JHU Single Sign On process, logging in with your JHED ID.

-4. After successfully signing in, your Canvas Dashboard will appear
+4. After successfully signing in, your Canvas Dashboard will appear.

 -

 When a course is created by SIS, it is made Unpublished by default.
-Once you have added any additional users and materials to your course, you will need to make it available, doing the following:
+Once you have added any additional users and materials to your course, you will need to make it available, by doing the following:

-- Access your course
+- Access your course.

-- You can see the publication status of your course in the Course Status options
+- You can see the publication status of your course in the Course Status options.

-3. Publish your course by clicking Publish
+3. Publish your course by selecting Publish.

 -

-1. Access your course and navigate to the People page
+1. Access your course and navigate to the People page.

-2. Click the + People button
+2. Select the + People button.

-Please Note: If someone needs access to the course in the Teacher or the Student role, this must be done through SIS.
+Note: If someone needs access to the course in the Teacher or the Student role, this must be done through SIS.
 Please consult the list of Canvas roles for information about the different roles and what might work.

 -

 The Johns Hopkins University migration team has developed a series of guides for instructors and TAs.
-More information including how to copy a course from a prior (or concurrent Canvas section) can be found in the Getting Started for Faculty Canvas guide.
+More information, including how to copy a course from a prior (or concurrent) Canvas section, can be found in the Getting Started for Faculty Canvas guide.

 Setting up your course